Docker Networking: From Bridge to Overlay

 none | Completely disable networking for a container |

-The default is bridge, but the default bridge network has limitations you will quickly encounter.
+The default is bridge, but the default bridge has limitations you’ll hit fast.

 When to Use Each Network Driver

-Choose the right driver based on your architecture requirements:
+Pick the right driver based on what you’re building:

 -

 bridge— Use for development environments and single-host production workloads where containers need to communicate on the same host.
-Preferred over the default bridge because it provides DNS-based service discovery by container name. -
+Use a custom bridge instead of the default one—it gives you DNS-based service discovery by container name. -

-host— Use when network throughput is critical and you can manage port conflicts manually.
-Suitable for dedicated infrastructure services like log aggregators or monitoring agents that need direct host network access. -
+host— Use when network throughput is critical and you can manage port conflicts yourself.
+Good for dedicated infrastructure services like log aggregators or monitoring agents that need direct host network access. -

 overlay— Use when deploying services across multiple Docker hosts.
-The primary choice for Docker Swarm clusters.
-Avoid if you only need single-host networking — overlay adds VXLAN encapsulation complexity. -
+This is the primary choice for Docker Swarm clusters.
+Don’t use it for single-host networking—it adds VXLAN encapsulation complexity you don’t need. -

 macvlan— Use when containers must appear as physical devices on your network with their own MAC addresses.
-Required for legacy applications that depend on DHCP or perform network admission control based on MAC addresses. -
+Legacy applications that depend on DHCP or do network admission control based on MAC addresses need this. -

 none— Use for security-sensitive workloads that should have zero network connectivity.
 The container will only have the loopback interface.